Playing AI Dungeon

 See â Have the AI generate an image.
 Learn more about See here â

 TIP: The AI typically responds best to specific details you enter, so always try to include exactly what you want.
-If you were to simply type, â> You go in.â, no matter the context that came before it, you might end up giving too much âcreative freedomâ to the AI as to what should come next.
+If you were to simply type, â> You go inside.â, no matter the context that came before it, you might end up giving too much âcreative freedomâ to the AI as to what should come next.
 This goes for any of the input modes.Continue

 Use Continue to have the AI generate another output and move the story along without taking a turn yourself.